acorello/Contacts.app/README.md

 ## Shortcuts

 1. only an in-memory db, but design program against an interface (not a concrete implementation)
-1. the DB interface stands for a component performing I/O and so should accept a `context` and return an error in all methods; I haven't bothered because of the [Project Non-Goals](#project-non-goals)
+1. the DB interface stands for a component performing I/O and so should accept a `context` and return an error in all methods; I haven't bothered because of the [My Non-Goals](#my-non-goals)
 1. no tests (unless for exploratory reasons)

-   the goal here is to learn not to deliver a production system; this project is a canvas where I'm painting ideas using code

 1. just-enough CSS

    Aesthetic is not a goal here but we also don't want our eyes to bleed; so I just styled it with [PicoCSS](https://picocss.com) with default settings… and semantic HTML is all I need write, sweet.